 Do you need a Sewage Disposal Service license?

-requires that you must have a license to work on a subsurface sewage disposal system (septic systems) or advertise/represent oneself to be in the business of providing sewage disposal services.
+requires that you must have a license if intending to work on a subsurface sewage disposal system, also known as a septic system, and before you advertise or represent yourself in the business of providing sewage disposal services.
 The license is a Sewage Disposal Service or SDS license.

 - Constructing any kind of septic systems, or any part of it.
 This includes grading, excavating and earthmoving work connected with these activities.

-- Pumping, transporting and disposing of contents from any kind of septic system, including nonwater-carried sewage disposal facilities (such as portable toilets) and graywater tanks or systems.
+- Pumping, transporting and disposing of contents from any kind of septic system, including graywater tanks or systems and non-water-carried sewage disposal facilities such as portable toilets.

-- Advertising or offering to perform any of the services above.
+- Advertising or offering to perform any of the services mentioned above.